8 Tips for Packing Your Dishes and Glassware

 When you put together these heavy-duty boxes, be sure to tape the bottom, making a cross shape on the bottom of the box with heavy-duty packing tape.
 You may want to invest in a tape gun just for this purpose!

 Also, prep boxes that will hold more fragile items by putting crumpled-up paper in the bottom.
 It won’t take up much room once it’s squished down with plates or tumblers.
 And it’ll add more protection to the bottom of the box, where protection is needed most.

 3. Choose your packing paper

 Here are a couple of options for packing paper: used newspapers and store-bought packing paper.
-They’re pretty similar, actually, and you’ll find that the grey-white packing paper you can buy from Irvine moving companies and box stores is similar to newspaper.
+They’re pretty similar, actually, and you’ll find that the grey-white packing paper you can buy from a professional moving company and box stores is similar to newspaper.
 However, printed newspaper will rub off ink on your fingers and on the items you wrap in it.

 Either option is great, or you could use a combination of the two.
 But these are the two best options to use.

 It’s important to use your eyes when you’re packing.
 If you can see a spot of glass or ceramic peeking out from the packing paper, you need more packing paper.
 But the best way to tell if your packing paper is just a little thin is to listen.
 If a glass clinks or a coffee mug thumps when you put it in the box, you need to add more padding around it.
 Clinking and thumping are indications that the items are making enough contact to possibly break during the move.

 The goal whenever you’re packing a moving box with fragile items in it is to pack it as tightly as possible.
 And this isn’t just because you want to use fewer moving boxes.
 It’s also because a tightly-packed moving box is one where the items inside won’t move around too much.
 When items can slide around, they’re more likely to break.
 So be sure to fill in any gaps in the box with crumpled paper or packing peanuts.